Hotel Central Kitchen Operations — The Case for Cooking Off-Site

 The Rosslea Hall model — full F&B replacement — suits independent or branded properties where evening covers don't justify a dedicated brigade.
 But the same central kitchen principle scales across larger operations, too.

 Hilton's multi-property trial is the clearest example.
 In 2025, Hilton Supply Management invited Nova Chef to run a trial across 12 UK properties — including Hampton by Hilton London Croydon and Hilton London Heathrow Airport T4 — specifically to solve the room service consistency problem.
-Late-night room service is precisely the use case where in-house production is hardest to justify: low volume, unsocial hours, high labour cost per cover.
+Late-night room service is precisely the use case where in-house production is hardest to justify: low volume, unsocial hours, high labour cost per cover — and where cutting corners exposes a property to the real cost of a limited-menu room service.

 The trial delivered: